 It is critical that lithium as an essential nutrient not be confused with prescription lithium.
 There, it is prescribed at doses of 100-300+ mg/day.
 Nutritional (left) and prescription levels (right) compared visually:

 *Neither 0.1mg nor 5.0mg/day are recommended intakes.
 The former may result in deficiency, depressive symptoms and worse, and the latter may be excessive in the long term and may cause a minor /headache.
 These numbers are simply shown to visually illustrate the order-of-magnitude differences between referring to “nutritional” lithium and “pharmacological/therapeutic/prescription” lithium.

-Comparing the two would be similar to comparing the vitamin B-6 consumed from eating a spinach salad with the B-6 consumed from chugging a hundred energy drinks!
+Comparing the two would be similar to comparing the vitamin B-6 consumed from eating a spinach salad with the B-6 consumed from chugging ten energy drinks!